pomeloshark/jekyll-theme-paperwiki/README.md

 + The `_site` folder contains everything that Jekyll outputs when it builds the site.
 Don't edit anything in this folder, as it will be rewritten the next time you serve the site.
 + The `assets` folder contains things like fonts, images, and Javascript files.
 It also contains a `.scss` file importing all of your SCSS so that Jekyll can convert it to regular CSS.

 This theme comes with all of these prepackaged, so most of what you have to do is edit the `_config.yaml` file.
 The theme has some default config set already, but you can override these in your own config file if you wish.
-You can also add any of the above folders with includes, layouts, or SCSS to override the theme's own files.
+You can also add any of the above folders to your own project with includes, layouts, or SCSS to override the theme's files.
 For example, you will want to add your own `assets` folder to store your own images, including one titled `favicon.png` in order to override the placeholder one i've included.